-Began work as a typesetter at the Review and Herald.
-Later she was made Secretary-Treasurer of the Publishing Association until she was appointed Editor of Youth's Instructor.
-She worked for the press for 27 years.
-She served as General Conference Treasurer from 1877-1883 and from 1885-1887 she was Corresponding Secretary of the General Conference.
+Began work as a typesetter at the Review and Herald Publishing Association.
+Later she was made secretary-treasurer of the Review and Herald Publishing Association until she was appointed Editor of Youth's Instructor.
+She worked at RHPA for 27 years.
+She served as General Conference treasurer from 1877-1883 and from 1885-1887 she was corresponding secretary of the General Conference.

 Fannie M. Dickerson Chase (1864 - 1956)